nsahadat/Machine_Learning/LargePurchaseOrderPrediction/readme.md

 NextValuePrediction_Evaluation.ipynb is used to predict the column values

 ## Results:
-final ground truth and predicted values can be found in this file: predicted_value_imputation.csv
+final ground truth vs. predicted values can be found in this file: predicted_value_imputation.csv

 ## Summary: